 North in Malta in Mellieħa, you will find the charming Popeye Village.
 The original film set of the 1980s ‘Popeye‘ is today one of the biggest and most unique tourist attractions to visit in Malta.
 The village is open all year and welcomes kids and adults alike to musical fun in the sun.

 If you don’t want to spend a day at the village but just take a peek at it from a distance, you can head to the Popeye Village Viewpoint just across from the amusement park.
+From there you can take some stunning photos.

 What to visit in Malta – Bars and Restaurants